Summary

 }

-For the input datatype, you'll have to give the name of the search domain (i.e., the repository or view), and the unique identifier of the saved query from which to remove the star.
+For the input, you'll have to give the name of the search domain (i.e., the repository or view), and the unique identifier of the saved query from which to remove the star.
 Click on the Show Query link in the Syntax section above for an example of how to get that identifier.

-Table: RemoveStarFromQueryInput
+Table: RemoveStarFromQueryInput Input Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Sep 19, 2024